Our charity is registered in South Africa and based in Lamontville, Durban (Registration No. 138 129 NPO).

 How we started

-Sadly, her mother passed away in 2012 and in 2014 she honoured her by founding the Bessie Makatini Foundation.
+Sadly, Mrs Makatini passed awaye in 2012 and in 2014, Zethu founded the Bessie Makatini Foundation, BMF.

 Mrs Makatini had been a pillar in the community.
 She trained and worked as a nurse and later defied odds in apartheid South Africa, to become a successful insurance executive and businesswoman.
-She went out of her way to help anyone if she could.
-It is befitting that the foundation has it's goals based on some of her values - supporting vulnerable members of the community.
+But she always went out of her way to help people.
+It is befitting that the foundation's goals mirror some of her values - supporting vulnerable members of the community.